Matrix-valued Bessel processes: Tube segments

 \section{Tube segments}

 The proofs of some of our results require the notion of a {\em tube segment}, which we now introduce.
 For a background on the relevant notions from differential geometry the reader is referred to \cite{Lee:2003}.
 Let $M$ be a smooth $n_1$-dimensional embedded submanifold of $\R^n$ ($n_1<n$) and set $n_2=n-n_1$.
 For the applications in the present paper, $\R^n$ is identified with $\M^d$, and $M$ is one of the smooth manifolds $M_k$, $k\in\{0,\ldots,d-1\}$, consisting of rank~$k$ matrices.
 We then have $n=d^2$, $n_1=d^2-(d-k)^2$, and $n_2=(d-k)^2$, see \cite[Proposition~4.1]{Helmke/Shayman:1992}.
+Note that $M$ is not closed in $\R^n$, but only locally closed.